Maternity outcome data is widely collected - but often underutilised.

 This is a hands-on, interactive workshop.
 Participants will:

-• Take part in facilitated group discussions
+- Take part in facilitated group discussions focused on interpretation, data quality, and clinical context

 Want to Submit your Data?